-At its closest point, known as the perigee, the Moon is only 363,104 km (225,622 miles).
-And at its most distant point, called apogee, the Moon gets to a distance of 406,696 km (252,088 miles).
+Hence, the number 384,403 km, is an average distance that astronomers call the semi-major axis.
+At its closest point (known as perigee) the Moon is only 363,104 km (225,622 miles) away.
+And at its most distant point (called apogee) the Moon gets to a distance of 406,696 km (252,088 miles).